hotosm/fmtm/docs/Contribution.md

 ## Thank you

 Thank you very much in advance for your contributions!!
-Please ensure you refer to our **Code of Conduct**.
+Please ensure you refer to our [Code of Conduct](https://github.com/hotosm/fmtm/wiki/Code-of-Conduct).
 If you've read the guidelines, but are still not sure how to contribute on Github, please reach out to us via our Slack **#geospatial-tech-and-innovation**.